alvachien/achihui/CHANGLOG.md

 Bug fixing and Feature list
 - More than 900 unit tests are all available;
-- Finance: Document header refactored;
+- Finance: Document header refactored as an reusable control;
+- Finance: Items refactored as an reusable control;
 - Finance: plan;
+- Finance: Normal document now support editing;
 - [?]
 Use ACTSLib instead of default array or other data structures;

 ## Version 0.7.x